 Then, you’ll add in the rest of the ingredients and pulse until combined.
 Transfer it to a baking pan with parchment paper and put it in the freezer to firm up.

-- Are These Carrot Cake Granola Bars Okay for Kids?
-They work perfectly as a kid-friendly snack.
-There’s no added sugars, and the natural sugars come from dates and raisins.
+There are no added sugars, and the natural sugars come from dates and raisins.
 They are also high in fiber, and get healthy fat and protein from peanut butter.
+There’s nothing not to love!

-I like offering these no bake carrot bars to my daughter, Camryn, because she can eat them as we go along, and it’s a new way for her to eat carrots.
+I like offering these carrot cake oat bars to my toddler daughter because she can eat them as we go along, and it’s a new way for her to eat carrots.

-We typically don’t shred carrots much otherwise, so this is a fun new way to present (new) vegetables.
+We typically don’t shred carrots much otherwise, so this is a fun new way to present (new) vegetables – a key tip to get toddlers to eat veggies!

 Carrot Oatmeal Raisin Bars are a delicious carrot cake bars recipe made with a raisin and date puree, shredded carrots, peanut butter and oats.
 They make for a family friendly snack any time of year!